AslamHamdi/todo-list-app/README.md

-# Simple todo list app using nodejs, express, vuejs, tailwind css, vuetify
+# Simple todo list app using NodeJS, Vue and Tailwind

+### Prerequisite:
+1. Node js 16.17.1

 ### How to run?
 1. Clone repo